 UBC looks at more than just grades.
 Understanding how we evaluate applications can help students choose their high school courses and improve their chances of admission.

 Meeting UBC’s minimum general and degree-specific requirements does not guarantee that a student will receive an offer.
-That’s where the Personal Profile section of our online application comes in.
+That’s where the personal profile section of our online application comes in.

 UBC is a competitive university.
 To determine who receives an offer of admission, we consider a student’s grades, course choices, and achievements beyond academics.